 Wine, Cheese and a Theologian

-A monthly get-together in which we share perceptions of different theologians over a glass of wine (or gluhwein) with cheese and nibbles.
+A regular get-together in which we share perceptions of different theologians over a glass of wine (or gluhwein) with cheese and nibbles.

 All are welcome.